epam/edp-install/documentation/openshift_install_edp.md

 ```

 * As soon as Helm deploys components, create manually secrets for JIRA/GIT/PERF integration (if enabled).
-Pay attention that secret names should be the same as the 'credentialName' property in JiraServer/PerfServer custom resources,
+Make sure the secret names are the same as the 'credentialName' property in JiraServer/PerfServer custom resources,
  and the 'nameSshKeySecret' property for GIT.

-> **INFO**: If your system requires to use Luminate, pay attention that the secret name must be the same as the **perf-operator.perf.luminate.credentialName** property.
+> **INFO**: If the system requires to use Luminate, make sure the secret name is the same as the **perf-operator.perf.luminate.credentialName** property.

-* After the installation, if EDP is installed without Gerrit, it is possible to configure the [GitHub](https://github.com/epam/edp-admin-console/blob/release/2.5/documentation/github-integration.md#github-integration) or [GitLab](https://github.com/epam/edp-admin-console/blob/release/2.5/documentation/gitlab-integration.md#gitlab-integration) integration to work with EDP.
+* After the installation, if EDP is installed without Gerrit, it is possible to configure the [GitHub](https://github.com/epam/edp-admin-console/blob/master/documentation/github-integration.md#github-integration) or [GitLab](https://github.com/epam/edp-admin-console/blob/master/documentation/gitlab-integration.md#gitlab-integration) integration to work with EDP.
 >_**NOTE**: The full installation with integration between tools will take at least 10 minutes._